Updated: Sep 20, 2021

 People ask this question because of "Taco Tuesday," a US custom of going out for tacos or other Mexican food on Tuesday nights.
 Although many restaurants throughout the country offer Taco Tuesday specials to encourage business, it's most popular in Southern California.

 2026 is the next year that Cinco de Mayo will fall on a Tuesday, followed by 2037!
-You probably shouldn't hold your breath for that one.
 It'll be a while.

 2nd Bonus Answer: Is Cinco de Mayo about Mayonnaise?

-By now, we hope this question (which actually exists for some reason) sounds as silly as it is.
+By now, we hope this question (which actually exists in Google for some reason) sounds as silly as it is.

 Now that you know why people commemorate Cinco de Mayo and where it comes from, enjoy the day!
 Share your new wisdom with friends and family, and impress your crew with the real facts!
 It's always a good time to honor standing up for your beliefs and to learn about a culture, whether that culture is your own or someone else's.